PovlAbrahamsen/LDEO_IX/geomag/README.txt

 Rather than update the file parsing in geomag61.c, I deleted it, so now only magdec is provided.

+2010/08/20 EF
+Added a Makefile.mingw32cross, so that with the ubuntu mingw32 cross compiler packages installed, one can generate magdec.exe via:

+make -f Makefile.mingw32cross

+This will leave magdec.exe in the current directory.

 =============== Original README.txt below this line ===================